California Apartment Accident Lawyers

 • Property Damage — The costs for repair or replacement of property are recoverable.

-Our California personal injury lawyers also win non-economic damages for our clients.
+Our California personal injury lawyers can also help clients pursue compensation for non-economic damages.
 These losses are subjective and will vary depending on your injury’s impact on your life.
 Examples are:

 • Pain and suffering